14 shot at Vegas hookah parlor; 1 dead and 2 critically hurt

 Koren told reporters no arrests have been made and no suspect descriptions were immediately available but that authorities did not believe there was any danger to the general public.

-Police went to the business after receiving multiple 911 calls, Koren said.
+Police went to the hookah bar identified by the Las Vegas Review-Journal as Manny’s Glow Ultra Lounge & Restaurant after receiving multiple 911 calls, Koren said.

 Officers secured the scene and rendered aid, including applying tourniquets and administering CPR, Koren said.